l50/cuckooVagrantBox/README.md

 3. Download and install Virtual Box from here: https://www.virtualbox.org/wiki/Downloads

 ### UNM specific instructions:
 Set up VNC and get access to a trucks machine.
-If VNC is too painful to use then give teamviwer a shot by setting it up on the malwarrior box:
+If VNC is too painful to use then give TeamViewer a shot by setting it up on the malwarrior box:
 ```sh
 $ vagrant ssh
 $ wget http://www.teamviewer.com/download/teamviewer_linux.deb